 Phil MeekinView Profile

-At the end of 2016, insolvency trade body R3 released findings into the leading causes of insolvency in 2015 with living beyond means, reduced income levels and relationship breakdowns amongst the top causes.
+At the end of 2016, insolvency trade body R3 released findings into the leading causes of insolvency in 2015.
+The figures showed that individuals living beyond their means, reduced income levels and breakdowns in a relationship were among the top causes.

-In 2015, 26% of bankruptcies where related to trading problems, such as the bankrupt’s company running into trouble, this is a 1% increase on 2014.
-Of the total bankruptcies for 2015, trading problems accounted for 3005 bankruptcies for men (34%) and 795 bankruptcies for women (13%).
+In 2015, 26% of bankruptcies related to trading problems.
+So sole trader businesses running into financial trouble, this was a 1% increase on 2014.
+Out of the total number of bankruptcies for 2015, trading problems accounted for 3,005 bankruptcies for men (34%), and 795 bankruptcies for women (13%).

 R3 spokesperson Cathy Williams agrees in her comments on the findings; “The notable thing about the statistics is the different financial situations men and women face.
-For men, it’s often the failure of their business or the loss of their job that leads to this situation.
+For men, it’s often the failure of their business or loss of their job that leads to this situation.

 “On the other hand, women’s bankruptcies are disproportionately linked to relationship breakdown or a fall in household income….
 Careful budgeting and seeking early professional advice – rather than getting deeper into debt – can help.”